jvanmeter/ansible-ocp4-install-aws/README.md

 Builds out the required configuration and setup for an OpenShift Service Mesh workshop.
 If you are not hosting that specific workshop, you may want to consider reviewing this playbook instead of running it.

 #### `ansible-playbook 7_openshift_teardown_cluster.yml`
-Uses the openshift-installer to remove all OpenShift cluster assets provisioned during the initial cluster installation along with any cluster resources provisioned while it was running.
+Uses the openshift-install to remove all OpenShift cluster assets provisioned during the initial cluster installation along with any cluster resources provisioned while it was running.

 #### Playbook summary
-After editing the ./group_vars/all/all.yml file to define the needed OpenShift cluster variables, run the following ansible-playbook commands in the order listed below:
+Rename './group_vars/all/all.yml_example' to './group_vars/all/all.yml'.
+Edit the `./group_vars/all/all.yml` file to define the needed OpenShift cluster variables.
+Then run the following ansible-playbook commands in the order listed below:

 ```
 sudo ansible-playbook 1_get_installation_files.yml